 8. Use retargeting ads

 Retargeting ads are ads shown to visitors who have previously visited your website.
-This could be in the form of products showing up on their Facebook feed or ads related to your brand for search engine queries or simply displaying your ads on other Ad Networks and websites.
+This could be in the form of products showing up on their Facebook feed, pop-up ads, or ads related to your brand for search engine queries, or simply displaying your ads on other Ad Networks and websites.

 The best retargeting ads give personalized offers to the viewers and feature creative call-to-action.
 For new visitors, retargeted ads give them a chance to acquire an overview of your products and get acquainted with your brand.
 Using colorful visuals with creative descriptions is what makes retargeted ads stand out.